NaluKit/nalu/README.md

 ## Parts of the framework (short summary)

 ### Application
-The ```Application```-calls is the entry point of the application.
+The ```Application```-class is the entry point of the application.
 It's the only reference to GWT 2.8.2.

 ### Application Interface
 The application interface must extend ```IsApplication``` and be annotated with ````Application````